honux77/watple/webapi/README.md

-# WatPle.com Developer Page
+## README for REST API for Watple
-This is the sourcecode for WatPle.com
+This is the API sourcecode for WatPle.com

 ***
 ### This sites are powerd by: